Adapting Behaviour via Intrinsic Reward: A Survey and Empirical Study: Problem Formulation

-where $\mui\in\mathbb{R}$, $\sigma^2_{t,i}\in\mathbb{R}^+$ controls the sampling noise, $\xi^2_{t,i}\in\mathbb{R}^+$ controls the rate of drift and $\Gamma_{[-50,50]}$ projects the drifting $\mu_{t,i}$ back to the range $[-50,50]$ to keep it bounded.
-The variance and drift are indexed by $t$, because we explore settings where they change periodically.
+where $\mui\in\mathbb{R}$, $\sigma^2_{t,i}\in\mathbb{R}^+$ controls the sampling noise, $\xi^2_{t,i}\in\mathbb{R}^+$ controls the rate of drift and $\Pi_{[-50,50]}$ projects the drifting $\mu_{t,i}$ back to the range $[-50,50]$ to keep it bounded.
+The variance and drift are indexed by $t$ because we explore settings where they change periodically.
 These changes are not communicated to the behavior agent, and the individual LMS learners are prevented from storing explicit histories of the targets.
-The purpose of this choice was to simulate partial observability common in many large-scale systems (e.g., \cite{sutton2011horde,modayil2014multi,jaderberg2016reinforcement,silver2017predictron}).
-Given our setup, both prediction learners and the behavior learner would do well to treat their respective learning tasks as non-stationary and track rather than converge \cite{sutton2007role}.
+The purpose of this choice was to simulate partial observability common in many large-scale systems \citep[e.g.,][]{sutton2011horde,modayil2014multi,jaderberg2016reinforcement,silver2017predictron}.
+Given our setup, both prediction learners and the behavior learner would do well to treat their respective learning tasks as non-stationary and track rather than converge \citep{sutton2007role}, as long as $\xi^2_{t,i}$ is greater than zero.
 Each sample $\target_{k,i} \sim \thetai$, and $\mui$ is bounded between $[-50,50]$, and $\mui$ is updated on each step $t$ regardless of which action is selected.
 Our formalism is summarized in Figure \ref{fig:diagram}.